-There is also another reason for hosting the exhibition at Lakes, the last remaining piece of the historic old mahogany tree was bought from the late Albert Lake 30 years ago; I will also introduce carvings from the Anguilla National Tree -White Cedar- which are now coming of age and are all over the Island, begging to beautify the Island, only if some critical thinking person will start a program to care and protect the trees.
+There is also another reason for hosting the exhibition at Lakes, the last remaining piece of the historic old mahogany tree was bought from the late Albert Lake 30 years ago.
+I will also introduce carvings from the Anguilla National Tree, the White Cedar, which are now coming of age and are all over the Island, begging to beautify the Island, only if some critical thinking person will start a program to care and protect the trees.

 It can be very profitable in years to come.

-There hardly any field trips to artists studios or art exhibitions, Could it be the strong belief that art is only for the children who are not capable of academic achievements, is prevalent among the population, school administrators and teachers themselves.
+There are hardly any field trips to artists studios or art exhibitions.
+Could it be the strong belief that art is only for the children who are not capable of academic achievements?
+It is prevalent among the population, school administrators, and teachers themselves.

-The upcoming Exhibition will be held for the first time in a supermarket-Lakes Market place, and will also be available on line; the aim is to expose the public to what I do for a living, and have done for the past 50 years, after resigning from a position as the first teacher of color, in an English County in 1969.
+The upcoming Exhibition will be held for the first time in a supermarket: Lakes Market place.
+The aim is to expose to the public to what I do for a living and have done for the past 50 years, after resigning from a position as the first teacher of color in an English County in 1969.

 0 comments on “Preview of an Upcoming Exhibition 14 to 31 December”